marcomelilli/personal-site/content/posts/2020-05-07-how-to-secure-your-vps-with-fail2ban.md

 ```

 # Unbanning an IP address

-In order to remove an IP address from the banned list, parameter IPADDRESS is set to appropriate IP which needs unbanning.
-The name "sshd" is the name of the jail, in this case the "sshd" jail that we configured above.
-The following command does the job:
+In order to remove an IP address from the banned list use the following command replacing IPADDRESS with the IP which needs unbanning, and the name "sshd" with name of the jail (in this case the "sshd" jail that we configured above):

 `fail2ban-client set sshd unbanip IPADDRESS`